Ulu Jelai Power Station: Location

 The project is located approximately 150 km north of Kuala Lumpur.
 The nearest town is Ringlet, 40 km away.
-The power station is accessible from Federal Route 102 connecting the towns of Ringlet and Sungai Koyan.
+The power station is accessible from Federal Route 102, connecting the towns of Ringlet and Sungai Koyan.
 It is located within Ulu Jelai and Bukit Jerut forest reserves, near Cameron Highlands-Lipis district border.

-About the Power Station
+Specifications

 The power station has a maximum generating capacity of 382 MW.
-Water from 3 rivers - Sungai Bertam, Sungai Telom and Sungai Lemoi is used for electricity generation.
-A dam is built to impound Sungai Bertam.
-Weirs and diversion tunnels are built on Sungai Telom and Sungai Lemoi to divert water into the main reservoir at Sungai Bertam.
+Water from 3 rivers - the Sungai Bertam, Sungai Telom and Sungai Lemoi is used for electricity generation.
+A dam is built to impound the Sungai Bertam.
+Weirs and diversion tunnels are built on the Sungai Telom and Sungai Lemoi to divert water into the main reservoir at Sungai Bertam.
 From the reservoir, water is channeled into a series of tunnels 15 km-long to generate electricity before being released back into Sungai Telom.

 The power cavern houses 2 units of Francis turbines each with a generating capacity of 191 MW.